5 Things casual Marvel fans should know before “Avengers: Endgame”

 5) How Captain Marvel fits into all this

 Let’s let the post-credits scenes explain.
 The one at the end of Infinity War finds Nick Fury disappearing as the effects of the Snap become all too visible, with his pager clattering to the gravel in the middle of dialing up Captain Marvel.
-During the Captain Marvel credits, the pager sits inside Avengers HQ as survivors Captain America and Black Widow attempt to figure out who Fury was paging before he turned into dust.
-Just then–speak of the devil!–the person Fury had been paging, Captain Marvel, appears behind them.
+Then, during the Captain Marvel credits, that very pager sits inside Avengers HQ as Snap-survivors Captain America and Black Widow attempt to figure out just whom Nick Fury had been paging before he turned into dust.
+It is at just this moment–speak of the devil!–that the person Fury had been paging, Captain Marvel, appears behind them.

 Congratulations, you are now ready to go see a movie.